Thermal Contact I : Symmetries ruled by Exchange Entropy Variations: Introduction

 We also express the response of any odd cumulant per unit time at any order in the thermodynamic force $\Fth$ near equilibrium in terms of non-linear response coefficients for even cumulants per unit time at lower orders in $\Fth$ near equilibrium (see \eqref{indepCoeffBis}).
-At first order one gets the generalized fluctuation-dissipation relations \eqref{GeneralizedFDR} for any odd cumulant.
+At first order, namely at the level of linear response, one gets the generalized fluctuation-dissipation relations \eqref{GeneralizedFDR} where the term ``generalized'' refers to the fact that they are valid for any odd cumulant.

-In the more general situation where there are several independent mean currents between reservoirs, we derive the corresponding generalized Green-Kubo relations \eqref{GeneralizeGBSeveralJ}.
+In the more general situation where there are several independent mean currents between reservoirs, we derive the corresponding generalized Einstein-Green-Kubo relations \eqref{GeneralizeGBSeveralJ}.
 From the latter equations one can derive relations between non-linear response coefficients.
-These relations have already been settled by another method by Andrieux and Gaspard \cite{AndrieuxGaspard2007JStatMech}.
-As noticed by these authors some of them lead to symmetries which are generalizations of the Onsager reciprocity relations.
+The latter relations have already been settled by another method by Andrieux and Gaspard \cite{AndrieuxGaspard2007JStatMech}.
+As noticed by these authors some of them lead to symmetries which are generalizations of the Onsager reciprocity relation.